rita-o/dMRSI/README.md

 These tools should each be installed in their own dedicated Conda environments:

 - [**Dicomifier**](https://github.com/lamyj/dicomifier) Environment name: `Dicomifier`; Purpose: Conversion of Bruker data to NIfTI.
-Only needed for dMRI data acquired with Bruker scanner - on rodents or organoids for example
+Only needed for dMRI data acquired with Bruker scanner - on rodents or organoids for example.

 - [**dcm2niix**](https://github.com/rordenlab/dcm2niix) Environment name: `niix2bids`; Purpose: Conversion of Siemens data to NIfTI.
-Only needed for dMRI data acquired with human Siemens scanner
+Only needed for dMRI data acquired with human Siemens scanner.

 - [**SwissKnife**](https://github.com/QuentinUhl/graymatter_swissknife) Environment name: `SwissKnife`; Purpose: Apply microstructural models to the dMRI data.
 Needed to apply NEXI, SANDI or SMEX.